Updated: June 4, 2026

 - Properties are more expensive than in the Eastern Algarve

-- Real estate in the Historic center lacks parking
+- Property located in the historic center lacks parking

 Faro